Zippy-boy/wire-pod/Installation.md

     - A computer running Windows or macOS is preferred
     - An Android phone works too
 * Some command-line knowledge and experience
+    - If you want a version of wire-pod which is more easy to set up, check out [wire-prod-pod](https://github.com/kercre123/wire-prod-pod).

 ***